okta/samples-nodejs-express-4/custom-login/README.md

 # Express.js & Okta-Hosted Login Page Example

-This example shows you how to use the [oidc-middleware library] to login a user.
+This example shows you how to use the [OIDC Middleware Library][] to login a user.
 The login is achieved through the [OAuth 2.0 authorization code flow], where the user is redirected to the Okta-Hosted login page.
-After the user authenticates, they are redirected back to the application.
+After the user authenticates, they are redirected back to the application and a local cookie session is created using [express-session][].

 ## Prerequisites